 A Lifelong Virginian & Greek Roots

 My passion for education and its promise of lifelong opportunity began while I was growing up.
 The oldest daughter in a Greek-American working class immigrant family, I spent my early years between Greece and Virginia but ultimately found my home here.
 I would spend my Saturdays sitting in my mother’s Greek language class at our church.
 I would promptly go home and conduct my own class with my younger siblings and stuffed animals as students.
-Growing up as the oldest daughter of Greek immigrants, my parents consistently stressed the importance of a high-quality education.
-I understood from an early age that a strong education would open up doors and opportunities for me as an adult.
+My parents helped me understand from an early age that a strong education would open up doors and opportunities for me as an adult.
 As a student whose first language was not English, I entered school in the U.S. at the end of second grade.
 I was forced to navigate the world of two cultures and languages, as so many of our neighbors do today.

 After high school graduation, I pursued a degree in Government & Politics at George Mason University and completed it within 3 years.
 During this time, I worked and sought out scholarships to pay for my schooling.
 These early experiences sparked my passion for fighting for my community, which I have devoted myself to since.

 A Teacher and Small Business Owner

 I began substitute teaching in Fairfax County Public Schools, here in the Sully District.
 While substitute teaching, I earned a Masters of Ed. in Multicultural & Multilingual Education and certification as an ESOL teacher.
 I began teaching full time for FCPS.
 My husband and I chose Centreville to be our home in 2001 because of its wonderful schools and we are now raising our six incredible children here.
 Together, we co-founded Skyway Air Taxi, a local air charter company and I currently run the daily customer operations.

 A Leader on the School Board and Beyond